tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 1. Click **Add**.
 2. Fill in the user information: username, full name, and description.
 3. Generate or enter a password.
-4. Select roles to assign to user.
+4. Select roles to assign to the user.
 5. Add clusters to give the user access to, and select cluster permissions for each of them.